• ContactLinksPledge

 You will need at least 3 armed force members from your branch or organization to participate in the challenge, racing against other teams, organizations or military branches for overall fastest armed forces member and overall fastest military team.

 You may create your own teams as long as you let the race organizers know how you are planning on participating, the fastest team will be determined by an average of the fastest three competitors, so the more entrants you have the better your chances.
+Only active miltary personel may participate in the Military Challenge.
+When registering for a team make sure you are all using the same Team Name

 Firefighters Challenge